CardinalJV/SignReader/README.md

 ## Features

+* Real-time hand sign detection:
-- Real-time detection: The camera continuously analyzes your hand signs as you perform them, with no need to pause or confirm each letter manually.
+    The app uses the camera to continuously analyze hand signs as they are performed.
+There is no need to pause, validate, or manually confirm each letter.
+The model processes the video stream in real time and immediately attempts to recognize the current sign.

-- Letter-by-letter word building: Each recognized sign is added to a growing word, letting you spell out any combination of letters naturally.
+* Letter-by-letter word construction:
+    Each detected sign is converted into a letter and automatically added to the current word.
+This allows users to spell words naturally, one sign at a time, without interrupting the interaction flow.
+* Custom-trained recognition model:
+    I trained a machine learning model specifically for sign language letter recognition.
+The model was built and fine-tuned using a dedicated dataset so it could learn the visual differences between each letter of the alphabet.
+* Model weakness identification and improvement:
+    After testing the first versions of the model, I analyzed its weaknesses and identified signs that were often confused or poorly recognized.
+This helped me understand where the model lacked accuracy and which letters needed more training examples.
+* Dataset enhancement with custom data:
+    To improve the model’s performance, I added my own data to the training dataset.
+By collecting additional examples, especially for the signs that were harder to detect, I was able to make the model more reliable and better adapted to real usage conditions.
+* Improved accuracy across different conditions:

-- Custom-trained model: The underlying recognition engine was trained and fine-tuned on a dedicated dataset, improving accuracy across different hand shapes, skin tones, and lighting conditions.
+    The model was improved to better handle variations such as different hand shapes, skin tones, camera angles, and lighting environments.
+This makes the recognition system more robust and usable in more realistic situations.

-- Full alphabet support: All 26 letters of the sign language alphabet are supported, giving you complete freedom to form any word.
+* Full alphabet support:
+    The app supports all 26 letters of the sign language alphabet, allowing users to form any word by combining recognized letters.

-- Instant visual feedback: Detected letters are displayed in real time, so you always know what the app is reading.
+* Instant visual feedback:
+    Recognized letters are displayed immediately on screen, giving users clear feedback about what the app detects.
+This helps users correct their hand position if needed and makes the interaction easier to follow.

 ## Technical details